 Maui’s coral reefs in particular are subject to decline due to bleaching from rising ocean temperatures, sedimentation from land and coastline development, algae overgrowth from agricultural and waste runoff, overfishing, and heavy tourism.
-The Department of Land and Natural resources estimates at 1/4 of all of Maui’s living coral was lost between 1999 and 2006 (see study).
+The Department of Land and Natural Resources estimated that between 1999 and 2006 a quarter of Maui coral reefs were lost.

-Popular dive sites such as Kahekili Reef in Ka’anapali saw a 33% decrease in coral cover from 1995-2012.
+Popular dive sites such as Airport Beach in Kaanapali saw a 33% decrease in coral cover from 1995-2012.

 Honolua Bay’s coverage dropped a jarring 76% between 1995-2012.

-Ma’alaea was Maui’s first example of system collapse, where in just a few decades it transformed from a healthy, diverse ecosystem to a degraded underwater desert.
+Ma’alaea Bay was Maui’s first example of system collapse.
+In just a few decades the bay transformed from a healthy, diverse coral reef ecosystem, to a degraded underwater desert.

-Fast forward 10 years, witnessing more coral decline with a growing island population, and we have to wonder what it will take to save this valuable resource .
+Fast forward 10 years, we are all witnessing more coral decline with a growing island population.
+You have to wonder what it will take to save this valuable resource .
 In 2002, the value of Hawaii’s coastal reefs was estimated at almost $10 billion, with an average annual value of $364 million (Cesar and Van Beukering, 2004).
-Almost 85% of this annual value is attributed to tourism.
-The loss of this revenue would be catastrophic for the island economy.
+Surely this figure is much higher now, particularly on Maui!

 - After the coral bleaching event of 2014/2015 four conservation agencies, both Hawaii and mainland-based, created a network of permanent, no-take, marine-protected areas in Hawaii.
 They also helped fund herbivore fishery management.
 By limiting the number of herbivores removed from shallow reefs, such as parrot fish, we can combat algae overgrowth.
 Herbivores consume algae and keep it clean from overgrowth.
 Too much algae inhibits coral reproduction, especially after bleaching events.